-- 5. On field supplied terminations for sidewall exit, exhaust piping may extend a maximum of 12 inches (305 mm) for 2" PVC and 20 inches (508 mm) for 3" (76 mm) PVC beyond the outside wall.
-Intake piping should be as short as possible.
-See Figures 22 and 24. - On field supplied terminations, a minimum distance between the end of the exhaust pipe and the end of the intake pipe without a termination elbow is 8" and a minimum distance of 6" with a termination elbow.
-See Figure 22. - 7.
-If intake and exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported every 24" (610 mm) as shown in Figures 22.
-When exhaust and intake piping must be run up an with pipe sized per Table 6.
+- 6. On field supplied terminations, a minimum distance between the end of the exhaust pipe and the end of the intake pipe without a termination elbow is 8" and a minimum distance of 6" with a termination elbow.
+See Figures 22 and 23. - If intake and exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported every 24" (610 mm) as shown in Figures 22 and 23.
+When exhaust and intake piping must be run up an outside wall, the exhaust piping must be terminated with pipe sized per Table 8.
 The intake piping may be equipped with a 90° elbow turndown.
-Using turndown will add 5 feet (1.5 m) to the equivalent length of the pipe. - 8.
-A multiple furnace installation may use a group of up to four terminations assembled together horizontally, as shown in Figure 24.
+Using turndown will add 5 feet (1.5 m) to the equivalent length of the - pipe.
+8. Based on the recommendation of the manufacturer, a multiple furnace installation may use a group of up to four terminations assembled together horizontally, as shown in Figure 26